 In Cambridge, we studied what our new baby might be capable of doing, when it finally got to work.
-The search for the Higgs boson of course, but also it could look for supersymmetry, new layers of matter, dark matter: we had all those under control.
-Then came theories with extra space dimensions, and we considered new types of gravity, even
+It would, of course, be used to search for the Higgs boson, but also to look for supersymmetry, new layers of matter, dark matter - we had all those under control.
+Then came theories with extra space dimensions, and we considered new types of gravity, even microscopic black holes - all those could be covered too.
+We had built a scientific instrument with unprecedented power.

 And finally the data started to arrive.
-Bleary-eyed students emerged from the ATLAS pit after night shifts, and evenmore-tired-looking postdocs slaved for hours over their keyboards - processing, calibrating, and analysing the flood of data.
+Bleary-eyed students emerged from the ATLAS cavern after night shifts, and evenmore-tired-looking postdocs slaved for hours over their keyboards - processing, calibrating, and analysing the flood of data.
 The first reward was earlier than I had anticipated, with the hints, and then confirmation, of the Higgs discovery.
 But that is only the beginning.
 The dream of new physics, beyond the Standard Model, still remains.
 When the LHC doubles its energy, in 2014, a twenty-five year trek to terra incognita will finally reach its destination.